djdd87/SynoAI/README.md

     buffer: 1
 ```

-HomeAssistant requires the POSTed image field to be called "image", so from the SynoAI side the integration is simply a case of creating a Webhook and pointing it at your HomeAssistant's IP and Webhook ID:
+HomeAssistant requires the POSTed image field to be called "image" (which is the default for SynoAI), so from the SynoAI side the integration is simply a case of creating a Webhook and pointing it at your HomeAssistant's IP and Webhook ID:

 ``` json
 {